JtheDBA/Ubuntu/readme.md

 Also note, I am well aware of solutions like Vagrant and Docker.

+# Standard Disclaimers

+*Do not assume I know what I am doing or anything should be used outside of personal experimentation and learning.
+All comments are my own and do not reflect the thoughts or direction of my employer, family, friends, favorite television and radio station or anything else.*

+*This is always work in progress.
+Learn first, copy and paste second.
+If I feel anything is "final" I will note it.*

 # Crap That's Here

 There is crap for home users and crap for professional uses i.e. small businesses, etc. I am likely not qualified to comment on large Enterprise crap as a basement hobbyist; but I may try or pretend to be.